Dedicated Contract Carriage: An Option Worth Considering

 Shift to Dedicated Contract Carriage

-With these considerations in mind, when reviewing transportation options manufacturers should consider their supply chain pain points and how a DCC arrangement might address them, advises Scollard.
+With these considerations in mind, when reviewing transportation options manufacturers should consider their supply chain pain points and how a DCC arrangement might address them, advises Nadeau.
 These issues can be ad hoc; a shift in corporate strategy or the opening of a new plant, for example.
 Others may be inherent in the manufacturer’s operational model.
 Examples include labor management problems or equipment utilization difficulties.

 For example, "The vehicles are becoming more sophisticated and shippers are demanding more technology," he says.
 Consequently, truck management is becoming increasingly specialized.